speechbrain/speechbrain/recipes/MOABB/README.md

 The dataset will be automaticallt downloaded in the specified folder.

 # Results
+After training, you can aggregate and visualize the performance of all the experiments with:
+\>>> python parse_results.py results/MOABB/EEGNet_BNCI2014001/1234 acc loss f1

 In the following, results are reported for each MOABB dataset and each architecture using different training strategies.